ncatlab/nlab-content/pages/0/4/9/0/10940/content.md

-Max Newman was one of the fathers of computer science, working at Manchester on the first electronic programmable computers.
+Max Newman was one of the fathers of [[computer science]], working at Manchester on the first electronic programmable computers.

 * [wikipedia page](http://en.wikipedia.org/wiki/Max_Newman)